mawebb81/Teams-Call-Queue-Requests/README.md

 ![image](https://github.com/user-attachments/assets/03177bb8-f0fc-47ae-8d69-d8fc005fa38d)

+In the Logic App that handles new Call Queue requests there are a few more places you'll need to update values based on your environment.
+These are:

++ Change the email address that any failure emails are sent from to suit your requirements
++ There are more parameters in this Logic App than the others so go through and update those accordingly
++ Update the body of the emails within the Logic App to suit your requirements
++ Go through and check any variables that are initialised and confirm if you want to keep the values I've set or if you want to update them

 Once you've updated all of those you can copy all of the code for the Logic App, return to the Code View in the new Logic App and paste it in.
 Click Save and you should now have the new Logic App created with the right connections/parameters etc. Go to the Logic App Designer to check each step is valid and you don't have any errors.

 ## Power App/Power Automate

 The last part is to create/import the Power App and Power Automate flows.
 I'm assuming you've got your own Power App environment to use already of that you've had one created for you to use for this.

 In the environment go to Solutions and click Import Solution.
-Upload the zip file that can be found _here_.
+Upload the zip file that can be found [here](.\Power%20App).
 This will import the Power App and the associated Power Automate Flows.
 You'll be asked to re-establish the connections for the Power Automate flows.
 Connect using the relevant accounts, for SharePoint connections use the serivce account we gave permissions to the SharePoint lists and for Exchange connections use the same account we used in the Logic App to send emails.

 Once imported the Power App should be ready to go.
 If you've named the SharePoint lists differently to how I've named them in this example you will need to update the connection references in the Power App and Power Automate to reflect whatever you have named them.